Top Rated Bodily Injury Experts. Best Legal Strategies. No-Win No-Fee.

 The owner (or whoever is in control of the premises) has a duty to warn you of – or make safe – unreasonably dangerous conditions they have actual knowledge of.
 They don’t, however, have a duty to inspect for dangerous conditions.
 In addition, if you are found comparatively negligent as a licensee you will likely not recover damages.

 Who is a trespasser in a Dallas Slip and Fall Claim?

 You are a trespasser if you have no legal right to be on the premises or are on the premises without any permission whatsoever – express or implied.

-What duties are owed to a trespasser in a Premises Liability Claim?
+What duties are owed to a trespasser?

 Essentially none.
 The only practical exception is for an attractive nuisance.
 For example, a child drawn to a neighbor’s water slide and the neighbor fails to gate off access to it.